 A couple of weeks ago I published a blog about MLOps and mentioned how I’d “given up trying to explain what I do to non-technical friends and family”.
 I foolishly implied that the fault is theirs for not understanding the technology I work with or my niche job role.
 The reality is that it’s totally my fault because I clearly haven’t figured out a concise way to explain what I do.
 The more I think about it, the more I realise that being able to explain my job in simple terms actually helps me to define my role far more than it helps anyone else.
 Being totally honest, you probably don’t even care what I do anyway.
 So here goes…

-Let’s start with, arguably, the easier part — Developer Relations.
+Let’s start answering what is DevRel? (developer relations), arguably, the easier part — Developer Relations.
 Sometimes called Developer Advocacy, Developer Evangelism or DevRel (if you’re one of the cool kids 😎) the job is a weird blend of responsibilities.

 The “Developer” part of it is pretty easy to comprehend — basically everything DevRel does is related to software developers.
 This is actually a really important distinction because, as you’ll come to see, a lot of the functions DevRel provides overlap with more traditional job roles.

 The “Relations” term is where it becomes a lot more unclear.
 I usually try to explain this bit using these three commonly understood jobs:

 - Marketing — driving awareness and usage of your product or brand

 - Software Engineering — writing code and documentation for your product

 - Product Management — gathering user feedback and understanding market trends to improve your product

 But those three jobs already exist so why do I need Developer Relations?
 Very good question!
 In fact, the answer is that very few companies do need developer relations (I told you it was niche!).
 The ones that do are almost always those who offer highly technical products.
 When this is the case, the barriers in between the traditional roles tend to break down: